State of M&A Data Rooms — Q1 2026 Read the report →

 What it is: A Techstars accelerator program based in Atlanta, designed to help founders hit product-market fit faster with a mentorship-driven model and network access.
 (Techstars Atlanta)

-Why it's top-tier (in Atlanta specifically):
+Why it's still top-tier (in Atlanta specifically):

 • Techstars has documented a multi-year history in Atlanta, including graduating many startups through multiple classes. (techstars.com)